DIYgod/RSSHub/docs/en/joinus/new-radar.md

 ### `title`

-The title is a **required** field and should be the same as the level 3 heading (`###`) of the route documentation.
+The title is a *required* field and should be the same as the level 3 heading (`###`) of the route documentation.
 In this case, it's `Repo Issues`.
 Do not repeat the website name (`_name`), which is `GitHub`, in `title`.

 ### `docs`

-The documentation link is also a **required** field.
+The documentation link is also a *required* field.
 In this case, the documentation link for `GitHub Repo Issues` will be `https://docs.rsshub.app/en/programming.html#github`.

 Note that the hash should be positioned to the level 2 heading (`##`), and not `https://docs.rsshub.app/en/programming.html#github-repo-issues`.

 ### `source`

-The source field is **optional** and should specifies the URL path.
+The source field is *optional* and should specifies the URL path.
 Leave it blank if you don't want to match any URL paths.
-It only appears in `RSSHub for current website` option of the RSSHub Radar browser extension.
+It only appears in `RSSHub for the current site` option of the RSSHub Radar browser extension.

 The source should be an array of strings.
 For example, if the source for `GitHub Repo Issues` is `/:user/:repo`, it means that when you visit `https://github.com/DIYgod/RSSHub`, which matches the `github.com/:user/:repo` pattern, the parameters for this URL will be: `{user: 'DIYgod', repo: 'RSSHub'}`.
 The browser extension uses these parameters to create an RSSHub subscription address based on the `target` field.